Refining Defense Gene Activation Mechanisms to Enhance Plant Disease Resistance

-Intracellular immune receptors in plants are main molecular surveillance mediators in disease resistance, and they are also known as Resistance (R) proteins, nucleotide-binding (NB) and leucine-rich-repeat (LRR) domain-containing receptors (NLRs) and they can form inflammasome-like high-order protein complexes or known as “resistosomes”.
-Recognition of effectors (molecules secreted by pathogens, and some can suppress the host immunity) leads to the activation of NLR proteins or resistosomes and enhanced disease resistance (also known as effector-triggered immunity, or ETI).
-An early physiological signature of such activation is the rapid upregulation of defense genes.
-Malfunction of transcriptional reprogramming in ETI compromises the NLR-mediated immunity.
+Our research revolves around the pivotal role of Intracellular immune receptors in plants as key molecular surveillance mediators in disease resistance.
+These receptors, also referred to as Resistance (R) proteins, nucleotide-binding (NB) leucine-rich-repeat (LRR) receptors (NLRs), exhibit the ability to form inflammasome-like high-order protein complexes called “resistosomes”.
+When these receptors recognize effectors, which are molecules secreted by pathogens, some of which can suppress host immunity, it triggers the activation of NLR proteins or resistosomes, resulting in enhanced disease resistance known as effector-triggered immunity (ETI).
+One of the early physiological indicators of such activation is the rapid upregulation of defense genes.
+However, dysfunction in the transcriptional reprogramming during ETI can compromise NLR-mediated immunity.

-Recently the Ding Lab has generated multiple novel toolkits to uncouple the general regulatory mechanisms by which defense genes are transcriptionally activated.
-We aim to identify and characterize the common regulatory components downstream of NLRs.
-On one hand, we will focus on understanding the functions of known several transcriptional regulators by answering the following questions: how are they recruited and activated? do they have co-regulators? how do they regulate their downstream targets?
-One the other hand, we will use novel genetic approaches to uncover novel components that are involved in the activation of ETI.
+The Ding Lab has recently developed innovative toolkits aimed at unraveling the general regulatory mechanisms that govern the transcriptionally activation of defense genes.
+Our primary objective is to identify and characterize the common regulatory components downstream of NLRs.
+On one hand, we are dedicated to gaining a deeper understanding of the functions of several known transcriptional regulators by addressing important questions such as how they are recruited and activated, whether they have co-regulators, and how they precisely regulate their downstream targets.
+One the other hand, we employ novel genetic approaches to uncover previously unidentified components involved in the activation of ETI.